larpon/QtFirebase/README.md

 **Base, AdMob, Analytics, RemoteConfig**
 * v3.1.0

-Building against the latest version of the Firebase C++ SDK is always recommended.
+We recommend you build against the latest version of the Firebase C++ SDK.

 ## Stability
 The Firebase C++ SDK has a lot of stability issues - which QtFirebase does it's best to work around by wrapping the API into more Qt/C++ friendly classes that prevent some of the bugs and crashes found so far.